EliasDB21/M2_ACT5/README.md

   *Use:* illustrate intersectional patterns and how they inform pacing and scaffolding.

 - `images/fig13.eps` — **Time required to finish activities** by approach and role (stacked bars).
-  *Use:* analyze time distributions and debate speed versus understanding.
+  *Use:* analyze time distributions and debate trade‑offs between speed and understanding; connect results to assessment rubrics.

 - `images/fig14.eps` — **GenAI experience** (four pies: general ChatGPT use, use for programming, use for analytics, and use of generative APIs).
   *Use:* introduce API‑based orchestration and why it differs from chat‑only workflows.